mixed bag of 80s

-The story: We’re in the 1980s, and German adventurer AM is in his early thirties.
-He embarks on two different trips through China, one of which is going to take him on foot from Turpan to Dunhuang in the Gobi desert, the other one being a boat ride along the Long River (Changjiang).
-Sometimes there is a buddy with him in order to take pictures, but he mostly travels alone.
+The story: it’s the mid-1980s, and German adventurer Achill Moser is in his early thirties.
+He embarks on two different trips through China.
+One is going to take him on foot from Turpan to Dunhuang in the Gobi Desert, the other one is a boat ride along the Yangtze River.
+Sometimes there is a buddy with him who takes pictures, but he mostly travels alone.

 Achill Moser’s landscapes and travel tips

 The resulting book is a mix of travelogue, coffee-table book and travel guide.
 It’s essentially made up of five parts: